-Oil prices rise as details of Saudi supply cuts start to emerge
+Oil prices rise as Saudi tells Asian customers of output cuts

 Brent has surrendered nearly 40 per cent of the gains made between late November and early January.
 Analysts, however, said the slide was unlikely to become more aggressive, given the likelihood of Saudi Arabia and its Gulf neighbors at least sticking to their pledge to cut output.

-“Few envision that Brent crude at sub-$50 a barrel is a viable price (in H1, or the first half of 2017) amid OPEC production cuts tightening up the market,” SEB commodities strategist Bjarne Schieldrop said.
+“Few envision that Brent crude at sub-$50 a barrel is a viable price (in the first half of 2017) amid OPEC production cuts tightening up the market,” SEB commodities strategist Bjarne Schieldrop said.

-“If last night’s low of $53.58/barrel turns out to be the low point remains to be seen.
+Whether “last night’s low of $53.58/barrel turns out to be the low point remains to be seen.
 However, we do think that buying in the territory between the current price of $53.88/b and down to $50/b is probably as good as it gets for buyers in H1.”

 Saudi Arabia, the world’s top oil exporter, has told some of its Asian customers that it will reduce their crude supplies slightly in February.